This Ain’t My First Rodeo

 So, what did we eat?

-Well, my first choice of Calamari (described on the menu as “sauteed fresh Monterey squid with herbs, lemon and white wine) was not available so I, along with several at our table, got the Burrata, pictured at the top.
+Well, my first choice of Calamari (described on the menu as “sauteed fresh Monterey squid with herbs, lemon and white wine) was not available so I, along with several at our table, got the Burrata, pictured at the top of this page.
 The portion was quite generous and warranted the $18 price, in my opinion.
 The arugula salad was simple and went with the fresh cheese nicely.
 According to the menu, this particular burrata was voted the best in Italy, and is imported from the southern Italian region of Puglia.

-Some others opted for the Insalata Tricolore, consisting of Belgian endive, radicchio and arugula, topped with parmesan cheese, with a lemon vinaigrette dressing.
+Some others opted for the Insalata Tricolore at Vicoletto, consisting of Belgian endive, radicchio and arugula, topped with parmesan cheese, with a lemon vinaigrette dressing.
 For $11, this dish was not worth ordering as there wasn’t anything notable about it unless you count the greens being fresh.
 The dressing was light, but you can find a better salad than this is countless places within this city.
 Definitely, opt for the $7 additional to get the Burrata for your starter course.

 The salmon was generous in portion also.
 Accompanied by a roasted red bell pepper puree with asparagus, I found it to be slightly bland but extremely fresh and ideally cooked.
 While I liked the fish, I was not a big fan of the red bell pepper puree which added nothing to the dish.
 This variety of salmon was on the lighter side of salmon, and would have been better with a polenta side, or something of more substance than the puree that was offered.
 The asparagus was good.